-Sort in Labware group: Select where the labware should appear on the Controlbar.
-Click the Sort in Labware group to see more options.
+Sort in Labware group: Defines where the labware should appear on the Controlbar.

 Tool ID

 This parameter is available only in a Tools editor.

 8.3.2 Positions / Teaching

 - Always keep hands and body away from moving parts while teaching with open safety panels. - Take unintended motion of robot arms into consideration while teaching with open safety panels. - Do not attempt to circumvent the door sensors.